 In Africa, healing rituals with topaz are practiced to establish communion with the realm of the spirit.
 The Bushmen who bring it to their shamanic work both for journeying, working with ancestors, and for healing, treat the stone as a highly sacred one.

 Topaz was once was considered one of five elemental substances that would bring protection to the deities.
 The figure of a falcon engraved upon a topaz would bring the wearer goodwill and kindness of the powers that be.
 It was also thought that this would help one attract wealthy patrons who would support artistic endeavors.

-Blue topaz in particular has been said to work with ones creative energies.
-Blue topaz is also excellent for promoting concentration.
-Many believed wearing a topaz ring would keep death from coming prematurely and would control insomnia and greed.
-Topaz has also been long believed to be useful for those unable to control lust- a good stone for people with sex addictions.
+Topaz in particular has been said to work with ones creative energies. topaz is also excellent for promoting concentration.
+Many believed wearing a topaz ring would keep death from coming prematurely and would control insomnia and greed. topaz has also been long believed to be useful for those unable to control lust- a good stone for people with sex addictions.

 Topaz has been said to be of great use for protection against a wide variety of problems from emotional difficulties to fires and accidents.
 In 1255, St Hildegard of Bingen, the famous mystic, offered a simple remedy for failing eyesight: steep a topaz in wine for three days and then lightly rub it over the eyes.
 Worn around the neck, topaz was also thought to cure madness.

 Topaz is used to promote good fortune.
 In fact, it has been said that dreaming of topaz may indicate that good fortune is on its way.
 These dreams can also suggest love affairs.